OPEC+ set for only slight output target increase despite Ukraine -sources

 While OPEC+ has increased its output target each month, production has not met those targets as some members struggle with capacity constraints, and this has been a factor underpinning prices.

-OPEC+ missed its target by 1.1 million barrels per day (bpd) in February, according to the International Energy Agency.
+OPEC+ missed its target by 1.1 million bpd in February, according to the International Energy Agency.
 IEA/M

+The baseline changes taking effect in May were agreed in July 2021 and add a total of 1.632 million bpd to the reference production - the level from which output is adjusted - of Saudi Arabia, Russia, the UAE, Iraq and Kuwait.

+In an August 2021 article in OPEC's magazine, OPEC Bulletin, Saudi Energy Minister Prince Abdulaziz bin Salman was quoted as saying the monthly output hikes would increase to 432,000 bpd to reflect the revised baseline levels.

+One of the OPEC+ sources said the group was discussing whether the new baselines would further affect the deal although no decision had been made yet.

-(Reporting by Alex Lawler, Ahmad Ghaddar, Maha El Dahan and Rowena Edwards; editing by Jason Neely)
+(Reporting by Alex Lawler, Ahmad Ghaddar, Maha El Dahan and Rowena Edwards Editing by Jason Neely, Simon Webb and Mark Potter)

 ((alex.lawler@thomsonreuters.com; +44 207 542 4087; Reuters Messaging: alex.lawler.reuters.com@reuters.net))